SOLD – 1990 Tudor Submariner Ref. 79090 Unpolished

 Out of stock

-This Tudor Submariner may not be the rarest of references but it is a reference in high demand and rare to find in the condition that collectors crave – a vintage tool watch that remains unpolished and overall in excellent original condition.
-The original matte black dial and “Mercedes” hands are in excellent condition with correct matching original tritium luminous paint showing a delicious creamy patina, as expected.
-Furthermore, the original black aluminium bezel insert has a beautifully aged pip at 12 o’clock.
-Featuring its original Tudor Oyster Submariner bracelet ref.
-9315 with flip-lock clasp, divers extension, 380B end links and ‘O9’ Clasp code; this bracelet is dated to 1990, in line with the year of the watch head.
+This Tudor Submariner may not be the rarest of models, but it is a watch in high demand and rare to find in the condition that collectors crave – a vintage tool watch that remains unpolished and overall in excellent original condition.
+The original matte black dial and “Mercedes” hands are in excellent condition with matching original tritium luminous showing a nice patina.
+Furthermore, it features a plexiglass crystal and the original black aluminium bezel insert has a beautifully aged pip at 12 o’clock.
+The watch is fitted to its original Tudor Oyster Submariner bracelet ref.
+9315 with flip-lock clasp, divers extension, 380B end links and ‘O9’ clasp code; dating to 1990, in line with the year of production for this watch.

 An excellent example of the Tudor Submariner, this ref.
 79090 is a sleek, rugged and iconic timepiece that offers universal wearability thanks to its black monochromatic design and comfortable 40mm case size.